jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 You can also copy files to containers.
 Create a file on your local machine called "test.txt" and enter some random text.
 Open a new terminal inside the directory that you created the file, and use the following command to copy the test.txt file to the ubuntu container: `kubectl cp test.txt ubuntu:/test.txt`.
 Open the other terminal again and use the `ls` and `cat` commands to verify the file was copied to the container.

-### Exercise 8 - Cleaning up
+### Exercise 7 - Cleaning up

 Kubernetes resources can be deleted using the `kubectl delete` command.
 You can either delete individual resources, such as a the hello-kubernetes deployment using the following command `kubectl delete deployment/hello-kubernetes`, or you can delete it using the file you used to create the resources with using the command `kubectl delete -f hello-kubernetes.yaml`.
-If you used Helm to create the resources then you should also delete it using Helm.
+> If you used Helm to create the resources then you should also delete it using Helm.

+#### Step by step guide to clean up:
 - To begin with, we will delete the first hello-kubernetes deployment that you made using the yaml manifest file: `kubectl delete -f hello-kubernetes.yaml`
 - Next we will uninstall the hello-kubernetes release of the hello-kubernetes Helm chart: `helm uninstall hello-kubernetes`
 - Delete the ubuntu container: `kubectl delete pods/ubuntu`
-- Stop running nodes: `minikube stop`

 You can get a list of the pods and services to verify that they are deleted.
+- `kubectl get pods`
+- `kubectl get services`